 Symptoms of Pterygium would include persistent redness, inflammation, foreign body sensation or dry and itchy eyes.
 In advanced cases, the Pterygium could invade the cornea thus affecting vision with the potential of induced astigmatism and corneal scarring.

 The exact cause for Pterygium is unknown however long-term exposure to sunlight, especially Ultraviolet (UV) rays has appeared to be the most likely contributing factor.
 Hence, Pterygium tends to occur more frequently in those who spend a lot of time outdoors and is more commonly found in hot tropical climates and usually within the people in the 20 – 40 age group.
 Additionally, Pterygium are twice as likely to occur in men than women and very rarely in children.

 Wearing protective sunglasses with side shields and/or wide brimmed hats and using artificial tear drops throughout the day may help prevent their formation or stop further growth.
 People that love the outdoors should wear eye protection that block 100% of the UV rays.

-When a pterygium becomes red and irritated, eye drops or ointments may be used to smooth the inflammation.
+When a Pterygium becomes red and irritated, eye drops or ointments may be used to soothe the inflammation.
 But this will not halt the growth.
-When the pterygium grows too large and begins to threaten sight, we would recommend having it surgically removed.
+When the Pterygium grows too large and begins to threaten sight, we would recommend having it surgically removed.
 As part of the procedure, a patch of translucent skin called the conjunctiva is used to patch over the site of removal.
-Chances of a pterygium growing back after removal are low.
-Though uncommon, a pterygium may return but this usually affects the younger generation who are constantly exposed to sun’s UV rays.
+Chances of a Pterygium growing back after removal are low.
+Though uncommon, a Pterygium may return but this usually affects the younger generation who are constantly exposed to the sun’s UV rays.

 Contact an Eye Care Physician